-The generator is passed the parameter symbol, and returns the arg resolver function; this function is passed the Pedestal context and returns the argument value.
+The generator is passed the parameter symbol, and returns the argument resolver function; this function is used during request processing: it is passed the Pedestal context and returns the argument value.

-By convention, when the metadata value is true, the symbol is converted to a keyword.
+By convention, when the metadata value is the literal value true, the symbol is converted to a keyword.